 A complete list of menu items is available through flexischools.com, an online ordering system.

-Ascot State School has separate playgrounds for children in Prep, Prep & Year 1, and Years 2 to 4 as well as three covered play areas and the school oval.
+Ascot State School has an all inclusive loose parts play space, junior play grounds, senior play areas on the school oval and three covered play areas.
 Hand ball is commonly played on the covered games court and under F and I blocks.

 The sculpture garden is the heart of Ascot State School.
 It is located in a beautifully landscaped terraced section of the school.
 Local artists donated some of the sculptures featured.
 Also featured is a mosaic waterfall which cascades down the terrace.
 Ascot parent and artist-in-residence Bev Ridsdill-Kenny created this mosaic over many months.